You are here:

 Privacy Management Annual Reports

-All public sector agencies are required to meet annual reporting obligations regarding privacy matters.
-The reports of NSW Health Pathology can be found below:
+All public-sector agencies (including NSW Health Pathology) are required to meet annual reporting obligations regarding privacy matters.
+The reports of NSW Health Pathology are published on our website and can be found in our Information Guide.

-Users of this site are entitled to expect that any information generated as a result of that use will be treated within the terms of the NSW Government’s privacy responsibilities and obligations.
-The NSW Government’s privacy practices are regulated by the Privacy and Personal Information Protection Act 1998.
+As a user of our Digital Tools, you are entitled to expect that any information generated because of your use will be treated within the terms of the NSW Government’s privacy responsibilities and obligations.
+The NSW Government’s privacy practices are regulated by the Privacy and Personal Information Protection Act 1998 and the Health Records and Information Privacy Act 2002.

 What information do we collect?